haskell-works/blog/drafts/2018-08-01-draft-balanced-parens.md

 ---
-title: Introduction to the succinct semi-index
+title: Introduction to the balanced parentheses index
 author: John Ky
 ---